sbrady316/CircuitPlaygroundRandom/Pomodoro/README.md

-# CircuitPlaygroundRandom
+# Pomodoro
-Random explorations using the circuit playground
+Timer app for counting down time (by default 25 minutess for the Pomodoro technique).